KutbuddinKhan/Machine-Learning-Mastery/6_EDA_Univariate/readme.md

 plt.show()
 ```

-- **Countplot**: Shows the count of observations in each categorical bin using bars.
+- **Countplot**: This plot shows the count of occurrences of each category in the `Survived` column.
+Each bar represents a category and its height corresponds to the count.

-You can also visualize the distribution of another categorical variable, such as `Pclass`:
+To visualize another categorical variable, such as `Pclass`:

 ```python
 sns.countplot(x='Pclass', data=df)